Hardonian/truthcore/README.md

 ## Key Concepts

 ### Evidence
 Immutable, signed artifacts produced by verification runs.
 Each piece of evidence includes content hashes for integrity verification.
+Evidence remains under your organization's custody.

 ### Invariants
 Declarative rules that define "must always be true" conditions for your system.
 Invariants are checked automatically during verification.
+All rule evaluations are auditable.

 ### Policy
 Policy-as-code for security, privacy, and compliance checks.
 Define rules in YAML and run them against any codebase.
+Policies integrate with your existing approval structures.

 ### Provenance
 Full chain of custody for all evidence.
 Know exactly when, how, and by whom each artifact was created.
+All provenance data is preserved in local artifacts.

 ### Verdict
 The final decision: PASS, FAIL, or CONDITIONAL.
 Includes a score (0-100) and detailed findings.